bjkomer/pyratslam/README.md

 pyratslam
 =========

-A port of the RatSLAM to Python, with ROS compatibility
+A port of the RatSLAM algorithm to Python, with ROS compatibility